Michaëlla Krajicek: 2012

 She qualified for the Premier Mandatory event in Indian Wells, beating veteran Yvonne Meusburger and Mandy Minella from Luxembourg.
-She also pulled off a main-draw win against Urszula Radwańska, coming back from being down 2–4 in the third set and eventually winning 3–6, 6–4, 6–4 before she lost easily to 31st seed Zheng Jie, 1–6, 3–6.
+She also pulled off a main-draw win against Urszula Radwańska, coming back from being down 2–4 in the third set and eventually winning before she lost easily to 31st seed Zheng Jie in two sets.
 After the tournament it was announced that Krajicek had ended her collaboration with her coach Eric van Harpen.

-She played Miami in the second half of March and got direct entry into the main draw.
-She defeated Eva Birnerová 5–7, 6–4, 6–0 before losing a competitive match to world No. 1, Victoria Azarenka.

-In Budapest, she lost in the first round against qualifier Akgul Amanmuradova with 3–6, 6–3, 6–7, after having several match points.
+Krajicek played Miami in the second half of March and got direct entry into the main draw.
+She defeated Eva Birnerová in three sets before losing a competitive match to world No. 1, Victoria Azarenka.
+In Budapest, she lost in the first round against qualifier Akgul Amanmuradova, after having several match points.
 In the doubles, she reached the finals with partner Eva Birnerová.

 After the tournament in Budapest, Krajicek underwent surgery for her right knee.
 In spite of this she still managed to play Roland Garros.
 Krajicek lost in the first round to Petra Martić.

-Her next tournament was Birmingham, she played Czech Andrea Hlaváčková but had to retire at 2–6, 7–6, 0–4 due to viral illness.
+Her next tournament was Birmingham, she played Czech Andrea Hlaváčková but had to retire at 0–4 in the third set due to viral illness.
 She then was out for multiple weeks with this illness.
 She returned at the US Open losing both her singles and doubles match in the first round.
 Krajicek took time off after the tournament to work on her health problems.

 2013

 After seven months of not playing any tournaments because of problems with her heart and fatigue Krajicek returned in a $10k tournament in Heraklion, Greece.
 Ranked 922 at the time she won the singles and doubles title, partnering with Indy de Vroome.
 She also faced de Vroome in the singles final winning in three sets.
 Because she had her ranking 'frozen' after the US Open she can use her protected ranking of 105 to enter higher level tournaments.

 After Heraklion she played in the Dutch competition for match practice.
 She played for ALTA Amersfoort.
 Her first WTA tournament in 2013 was 's Hertogenbosch.
 In the first round she defeated Sílvia Soler Espinosa.
 This was her first win against a top-100 player since March 2012.
 She lost to Kirsten Flipkens in the second round with 6–7, 6–7, after being ahead in each set.
 The two sets took over two hours.

-In her first appearance in the Wimbledon main draw since 2008, she lost to Li Na in two sets.
+In her first appearance in a Wimbledon main draw since 2008, she lost to Li Na in two sets.

-After Wimbledon, she reached the quarterfinals in the Beijing $75,000 tournament and won the doubles title at the WTA International tournament in Suzhou partnering with Tímea Babos.
+After Wimbledon, she reached the quarterfinals in the Beijing $75k tournament and won the doubles title at the WTA International in Suzhou, partnering with Tímea Babos.

-In September, she reconnected with her former Coach Eric van Harpen to work on her technique.
+In September, she reconnected with her former coach Eric van Harpen to work on her technique.